-Do you want to get your products in magazines’ holiday gift guides?
-I know it may seem a little early to think about your products as a holiday gift, but June, July and August are the months when most national magazines plan their holiday gift guides and September – November is when most online media and regional publications work on their gift gides.
+Do you want to get your products in magazines' holiday gift guides?
+I know it may seem a little early to think about your products as a holiday gift, but June-August are the months when most national print magazines plan their holiday gift guides and September – November is when most online media and regional publications work on their gift gides.

 You'll want your products to be a part of these holiday gift guides because it can mean a lot of sales over the holiday for your business.
 It can also increase your credibility among other journalists and media, as well as increase awareness of your brand among your target customers.

 Here are some simple-yet-effective steps for getting holiday press for your products:

 Determine what type of gift your product is

 - gifts for the animal lover

 - splurge-worthy holiday gifts

 - gifts for the person who has everything